Silk-Road-Corpus/silk_road_corpus/README.md

 python3 scripts/language_analysis.py
 ```

 The results will be written to data/lanaguage_analysis.csv.
+This can also take a long
+time to run.
+If you need to restart it use the `--restart` flag.
+If you need to run
+it for a single entry use the `--title` flag.

 ## Updating the Flutter app